A new Mac mini is expected to launch in 2018 based on the fact that Apple has confirmed that it is still "an important product" in its lineup.

 This was probably intended as an April Fool's Day prank, but we like this render of a flat Mac mini, as seen on Apple User.

-Even better, how about a Mac mini that's also an Apple TV?
+Even better, how about a Mac mini that's also an Apple TV ?
 Adding Apple TV functionality to a Mac mini would be a great way of getting the Mac mini into people's living rooms as a home entertainment device.
-Read all the rumours about the next generation Apple TV here.

 Intel is shipping Kaby Lake processors that would be suitable for a Mac mini, but even Skylake, the previous generation of Intel processors, would represent a significant power boost over the current, aging, Haswell processors.